Spyboss/bill-gen/README.md

 | [🔄 Workflows](./docs/workflow) | Business process documentation |
 | [🛠️ Development](./docs/development) | Setup and contribution guide |

+## 🔐 Cross-Origin Auth & CSRF Protection
+- Cookies: In production, the `refreshToken` cookie uses `SameSite=None; Secure; HttpOnly; Path=/` to support cross-origin auth from Cloudflare Pages.
+- CORS allowlist: Set `CORS_ORIGINS` (comma-separated) to control allowed origins.
+If unset, the backend falls back to a safe default allowlist.
+- CSRF checks: The `/api/auth/refresh` and `/api/auth/logout` endpoints require an `Origin` or `Referer` header that matches the allowlist in production.
+Mismatches or missing headers return `403 Forbidden` and are logged with `warn`.
+- No-Origin requests: Controlled by `ALLOW_NO_ORIGIN`.
+When `false`, requests without an `Origin` header are rejected.
+When unset or `true`, legacy behavior is preserved (allowed for CLI/internal tools).
+- Safe fallbacks: Development behavior remains unchanged; if `CORS_ORIGINS` is not set, the existing hardcoded allowlist is used.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](./docs/development/README.md) for details.